Valaa-Technologies/valaa-vault/DEVOPS.md

 - etc.

 ### 4.5.1.
-Valaa partitions vs. ValOS partitions
+ValOS public vs protected partitions

-All partitions provided by Valaa authorities are Valaa partitions.
+All partitions provided by ValOS authorities are ValOS partitions.
-Additionally ValOS partitions are partitions which are both
+Additionally ValOS public partitions are partitions which are both
-1. provided by ValOS authorities, and
+1. provided by ValOS core authorities, and
-2. provided for an anonymous consumer with nothing but a client capable of running the ValOS gateway runtime the authority provides (with reasonable concessions for the authority to prevent DDOS attacks)
+2. are available for an anonymous consumer with nothing but a client capable of running the ValOS gateway runtime which the authority itself provides (with reasonable concessions for the authority to prevent DDOS attacks)

 TODO(iridian): Figure out whether this is the actually most meaningful
                place to put this semantic border.
 A specific term for